CCPM-IO/.github/CODE_OF_CONDUCT.md

     In general, if someone asks you to stop, then stop.

 - **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and CCPM TIS is no exception
-  It is important that we resolve disagreements and differing views constructively Remember that we’re different
+  It is important that we resolve disagreements and differing views constructively.
+  Remember that we’re different.
-  The strength of CCPM TIS comes from its varied community, people from a wide range of backgrounds Different people have different perspectives on issues Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong Don’t forget that it is human to err and blaming each other doesn’t get us anywhere Instead, focus on helping to resolve issues and learning from mistakes.
+  The strength of CCPM TIS comes from its varied community, people from a wide range of backgrounds.
+  Different people have different perspectives on issues.
+  Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
+  Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
+  Instead, focus on helping to resolve issues and learning from mistakes.

 Original text courtesy of the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and [Speak Up! project](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html).